dartlangfr/risk-codelab/docs/step-9.md

  * Finally, we add a listener handler of the client request and we forward this request directly to the virtual directory.

 To finish this first part, we will add a a security for our server be more reliable.
-In Dart like in the Anuglar project( (learn more)[https://github.com/btford/zone.js/] ) , the Google Teams have introduce a concept of "Zone".
+In Dart like in the Angular project ([learn more](https://github.com/btford/zone.js/)) , the Google Teams have introduce a concept of "Zone".
 A Zone in Dart it's a container for asynchronious code ensuring that any error of exceptional behavior don't impect the rest of the program and keep it safe.
 Modify the 'bin/main.dart' file to wrap our server initialising and listening with this container, like this :

 ```Dart